-Head of Faculties must ensure that any agreements negotiated within their departments with external bodies cover any legal liabilities to which the College may be exposed.
-The Director of Governance advice should be sought to ensure that this is the case.
+The Head of Estates must ensure that any agreements negotiated within their departments with external bodies cover any legal liabilities to which the College may be exposed.
+Advice should be sought from the Director of Governance to ensure that this is the case.